-Arvind Kejriwal sworn in as Delhi chief minister for third term
+‘I forgive those who spoke ill of me’: Arvind Kejriwal takes charge of Delhi for third straight term

 Kejriwal retained all the six ministers who served in his government in the previous term – Manish Sisodia, Satyendar Jain, Imran Hussain, Gopal Rai, Rajendra Gautam and Kailash Gehlot.
 “There is nothing wrong if Arvind Kejriwal ji thinks that the same Cabinet should be repeated,” Sisodia told ANI before the swearing-in ceremony.
 “People are happy with the work of the Cabinet and we won the elections on basis of our work.
 We will continue to build and maintain the confidence of the people.”

+Kejriwal’s new Cabinet does not include women even though eight women from his party were elected legislators.

-Fifty representatives from different sectors – school peons, Mohalla clinic doctors, autorickshaw, bus and ambulance drivers, sanitation workers, and teachers – shared the stage with Kejriwal.
+Fifty representatives from different sectors – school peons, Mohalla clinic doctors, autorickshaw, bus and ambulance drivers, sanitation workers, and teachers – shared the stage with the chief minister at the event.
 The AAP called them the “makers of Delhi”.

-Prime Minister Narendra Modi had been invited to the event by Kejriwal, but he did not attend since he is in his Lok Sabha constituency Varanasi to inaugurate more than 30 projects.
-The AAP’s Delhi unit convener, Gopal Rai, had said earlier this week that no political leader or chief ministers of other states would attend the ceremony.